 - Recently terminated civilian employees of the federal government needs to show copies of the Standard Form 8 and Personal Action Form 50.

-To fill out the online application for employment, the claimant needs his or her Social Security number, name, and date of birth.
+In order to follow the online application steps for unemployment insurance, the claimant needs his or her Social Security number, name, and date of birth.
 The applicant’s personal information is compared to data from the Social Security Administration.
 If the information does not exactly match, the online services will not work.

 Illinois Unemployment Registration Process

 After unemployment applicants file for an unemployment claim, they will be assigned a call day to certify for weeks of benefits.
 Applicants are required to complete their registration with the Illinois Employment Service system and will be informed that they must actively look for work and must maintain a record of their work search efforts.
 The work search log must be produced if requested by the agency.